 Let us begin by examining how changes in the probability of inflow into the unemployment pool affect changes in the rate of unemployment (Table 3).
-Looking at the changes occurring between 1985 and 1990, in the case of men, we observe that 90 percent of the decline in the unemployment rate can be explained by the decline in the probability of inflow into the unemployment pool (eu and nu).
-Of this 90 percent, 60 percent is accounted for by the decline in eu, while 30 percent is accounted for by the decline in eu, while 30 percent is accounted for by the decline in nu.
+Looking at the changes occurring between 1985 and 1990, in the case of men, we observe that 90% of the decline in the unemployment rate can be explained by the decline in the probability of inflow into the unemployment pool (eu and nu).
+Of this 90%, 60% is accounted for by the decline in eu, while 30% is accounted for by the decline in nu.
 Thus, the inflow into the unemployment pool was reduced from both the employment and not-in-the-labor-force sides.
-In the case of women, for the same period, 74 percent of the decline in the unemployment rate can be explained by the decline in the inflow into the unemployment pool.
+In the case of women, for the same period, 74% of the decline in the unemployment rate can be explained by the decline in the inflow into the unemployment pool.
 However, unlike in the case of men, this can be totally attributed to the decline in the nu flow.
 During the bubble period, because of tight labor market conditions, people were able to move directly from not-in-the-labor-force to employment with no intermediate stop in the unemployment pool.
-This may have contributed to the further reduction in the unemployment rate, especially that of females.
+This may have attributed to the further reduction in the unemployment rate, especially that of female's.

 Next, let us take a look at changes occurring between 1990 and 1995.
 During this period, differences between men and women can also be observed.
 In the case of men, both the eu and nu transition probabilities increased and contributed to a rise in the unemployment rate.
-For women, on the other hand, the rise in the eu flow accounts for 64 percent of the rise in the unemployment rate.
-But this is counteracted by a decline in the nu flow, which suppresses the unemployment rate (28 percent).
+For women, on the other hand, the rise in the eu flow accounts for 64% of the rise in the unemployment rate.
+But this is counteracted by a decline in the nu flow which suppresses the unemployment rate (28%).
 As observed in Table 2, there was a sharp increase in the loss of jobs among employed women in 1995.
-With the rapid deterioration of labor market conditions, women chose to stay out of the labor force instead of joining the unemployment pool.
+With the rapid deterioration of the labor market condition, women chose to stay out of the labor force instead of joining the unemployment pool.
 This behavior of delaying entry into the labor force acted to suppress the rise in the unemployment rate.